caoyr03/Search-Engine-Simulation-for-Story-Book/README.md

 ### Description
 This is a Python program to index words from a collection of short stories and then provide an interface to allow users to conduct short Boolean text queries to find stories that match their search.
-Stopswords are imported, sample story text file is provided.
+Stopswords are imported, sample story text file (grimms.txt) is provided.

 ### Functionality
 Enter a search query -> return the results -> enter a new search query / qquit to quit the program